New Plymouth railway station: Original station (1875)

 New Plymouth’s first railway station opened on 14 October 1875, when the Waitara to New Plymouth line began service.
 The initial station was a simple Vogel-era Class 2 wooden structure located near the beach at the foot of central New Plymouth – at that time the tracks ran right through town and terminated by the foreshore.
 Early railway operations faced challenges: the approach to the station included a steep incline and several dangerous level crossings in the town centre.
 As the rail network grew (the line opened to Stratford in 1879 and to Hāwera by 1881), the station and yard were also expanded.

 The first station was quickly found to be inadequate for the line's increasing traffic.
 In 1882 it was reported that the station platform would be 'removed to the lower side of the track' and land taken from the harbour endowment of Mt Eliot.
 Indeed, there were tenders for additions to the station as early as 7 September 1875, and again in 1889 (extra land for the station), 1891, 1892 (building a mail room) and 1898 (enlargement of New Plymouth Station).
 By the 1890s, the station included a passenger platform and building, a goods shed, an engine shed, and other amenities typical of a principal provincial station.

 In 1884, the new Breakwater harbour opened at New Plymouth, and a short extension of the line connected the station to the port, reducing the reliance on Waitara’s port.
 This allowed for the through running of the New Plymouth Express trains from Wellington through New Plymouth to the overnight steam ship service to Auckland.
+The rails were linked from 14 December 1885 and the official opening of the Moturoa Railway to Breakwater was on 24 May 1886, though the line was taken over from the contractors on 30 April 1886 and opened on Monday, 10 May.

 Eventually, the station building was relocated to the foot of Currie Street to be used as a goods office, a role it continued to play until 1954.